Digitale Events

 What's the matter?

-Ask participants to bring an item to the meeting in advance, which they will then present in the warm-up session.
+Ask participants to bring an object to the meeting in advance, which they can then present in the warm-up session.
 They should describe what item they brought with them and why they chose it.

 Shows something...